 Vinson laughed.
 "Certainly, but listen.
 Bring the April Devil right under my gondola.
 I can hold my breath for forty-five seconds, long enough for me to drop down to the airlock on top of your balloon.
 The outside air pressure is close to cabin pressure.
 The temp is a balmy five degrees Celsius."

 "Details, details.
 I'm a dead man any other way.
+And I'm not worried about the sunburn.
+I'm black enough to protect me for a limited time.
 Let me try it."